romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the key differences between GitHub Packages and releases?
+Q: What are the key differences between GitHub Packages and releases?
 <details><summary>Show the answer</summary><p>

 - **Releases are used for distributing final versions of software, often with binary files and executables**